 - Butter- Butter is used to sauté the apples, giving them a richer flavor.
 Additionally, a delicious blend of butter, cinnamon, and sugar is brushed onto the pie dough before baking.

-- Lemon Juice- A splash of lemon juice adds a bright, citrusy note that balances the sweetness of the apples and enhances their natural flavors.
+- Lemon Juice- A splash of lemon juice adds a bright, citrusy note that balances the natural sweetness of the apples.

-- Cinnamon- Warm, earthy, and slightly sweet, cinnamon pairs well with apples.
+- Cinnamon- Adds a warmly spiced flavor that pairs well with apples.

 - Nutmeg- Offers a slightly nutty, warm flavor that complements the cinnamon and adds depth to the dish.